Floodwaters rise as killer storm stalks southeastern US - AFP

 Of particular concern were the risks to dams, already stressed by heavy rainfall from a tropical storm earlier in the month, he said, urging citizens to heed official warnings about what was now a "flood event."

-"What we have to focus on are there any dams that are potentially going to break."
+"What we have to focus on are there any dams that are going potentially going to break."

 "People fail to heed warnings and get out or they get into the flood waters trying to escape their home.
 And that's where you start to see deaths escalate," he told CBS News.